kacperwyczawski/sigma-cars/README.md

 Sigma Cars is a car rental application that allows users to rent cars for personal or business use.
 This is a learning project that was created to practice and demonstrate the development of a full stack web application.
 Users can search for cars by location, price, and availability, and make reservations for the selected car.

-## 🚀 How to run
+## 🛠️ How to run

 1. Install [Docker](https://www.docker.com/) and [Git](https://git-scm.com/downloads) on your machine.
-2. Clone this repository by running `git clone https://github.com/kacperwyczawski/sigma-cars.git SigmaCars`
+2. Clone this repository by running `git clone https://github.com/kacperwyczawski/sigma-cars.git SigmaCars`.
-3. Run backend with `docker compose up -f SigmaCars/Backend/docker-compose.yml`.
+3. Run with `docker compose up -f SigmaCars/Backend/docker-compose.yml`.

+## 🚀 How to use

+- After running the application, open `http://localhost:6000` in your preferred web browser. *(not working yet)*
+- You can access OpenAPI schema at `http://localhost:5000/schema/v1`.

 ## ℹ️ Other info